-If the driver's side rear door is not fully closed this message will appear on the display and you will hear a chime.
-Stop and turn off the vehicle, check the door for obstacles, and close the door again.
+This message displays and a chime sounds if the driver side rear door is not fully closed.
+Stop and turn off the vehicle, check the door for obstructions, and close the door again.
 Check to see if the message still appears on the DIC.
-Press the select button to acknowledge this message and clear it from the DIC display.